Smart green VCs you should know

 Capricorn Venture Partners

-Capricon (Belgium – early and late stage) has a strong cleantech portfolio that features promising startups such as Avantium, Green Biologics and FRX Polymers.
+Capricon (Europe – early and late stage) has a strong cleantech portfolio that features promising startups such as Avantium (IPO), Green Biologics and FRX Polymers.
 The Capricorn Cleantech Fund held its final closing in August 2008 and amounts to €112M.

-Chrysalix (Canada – early and late stage) is a famous cleantech VC active in North America.
+Chrysalix (USA and Canada – early and late stage) is a famous cleantech VC active in North America.
 Among their portfolio companies are Primus Power, Enbala, Liquid Light and Glasspoint.
 CEO Wal van Lierop is exactly the visionary smart green investor that many startups would love to have in their board.

 DBL Partners is an impact VC based in San Francisco that is one of the most visionary and successful smart green VCs on the planet.
 They are very close to Elon Musk and only invest in the US.
 Managed by Nancy Pfund and Ira Ehrenpreis their portfolio includes Tesla, SolarCity, Advanced Microgrid Solutions, Off Grid Electric and SpaceX.